SilasReinagel/silasreinagel.github.io/static/delivering/C11_communicating_results.md

 Once the project is completed, you should broadcast a detailed and complete project summary.
 This will be the biggest and most comprehensive public information release.
 You may find that you need a different public-facing project summary and internal project summary.

 In your internal summary, be sure to include a full project inputs and outputs breakdown.
 Express the total time, resources, costs, and scope changes.
 Include the projected benefits or results.
-Includes any changes that occurred during the project.
+Include any changes that occurred during the project.
 If the schedule slipped by 2 weeks, include that.
 If the project was delivered ahead of schedule, highlight that.
-The more detail you include in the internal summary, the more confidence stakeholders will have in your abilities to manage projects.
+The more detail you include in the internal summary, the more confidence stakeholders will have in your ability to manage projects.

 Don't sugarcoat anything.
 Real projects are always messy and gritty.
-Including all those gritty details will help people see your team's ability to handle the natural chaos and will help set realistic expectations in stakeholder minds for future projects.
+Including all the gritty details will help people see your team's ability to handle the natural chaos and will help set realistic expectations in stakeholder minds for future projects.
 This builds trust and strengthens working relationships.
 Include as much salient detail as possible in the internal summary, while ensuring that you emphasize the key project goals, and core three project input dimensions.

 For the public summary, be sure to include everything that the project delivered.
 Don't leave out anything!
 Include any artifacts, such as documentation, training videos and other project components.
 Focus on the things that your users will be most excited about.
 Leave out any technical jargon or details that won't be of interest to your users.